Last updated:

 What Do Grip Socks Do?

 The concept of grip socks started in 2007 when player-coach James Cherneski of the Crystal Palace Baltimore was bothered by his socks and the internal movement of his foot in his boots.
-It prompted his quest to develop on what is now called grip socks and in 2011 established Trusox, the first company to produce such performance socks.
+It prompted his quest to develop on what are now called grip socks and in 2011 he established Trusox, the first company to produce performance socks with grips.

 Why Do Players Wear Grip Socks?